ArnoldPieterse/coordinates/game_describers/README.md

 ---

 *This documentation index should be updated whenever new documentation is added or the structure changes.*

+- IDX-TREEHYBRID: Hybrid L-System + Space Colonization tree generator (see src/procedural-tree-voxel.js for plan and implementation)
+- IDX-GITRULES: Comprehensive git workflow guidelines (see GIT_RULES.md)